KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

 # Join Windows 11 VM to the Domain & Create a Domain User

-This tutorial walks through how to join a Windows 11 VM to your Active Directory domain, and then how to create a new domain user for login.
+This tutorial will be the final tutorial for setting up an Active Directory home lab.
+It will provide steps on how to join a Windows 11 VM to your Active Directory domain, and then how to create a new domain user for login.
 Ensure both your **Windows Server 2022 Domain Controller** and **Windows 11 Client** are powered on, connected to the same network, and properly configured.

 ---